 This spicy chocolate and orange Easter bundt cake is my entry to this month’s We Should Cocoa challenge.
-It’s kindly being guest hosted by Rachel Cotterill.
+Rachel Cotterill is kindly hosting.
 She has chosen an Easter theme, so do please send anything chocolatey you’ve prepared which has a celebratory spring or Easter slant.
 Entries need to be with her by midnight on 25th April.

 Perhaps not surprisingly, Easter is also the theme for Love Cake over at JibberJabberUK this month, so I’m sending it in that direction too.